oxygenium-network/oxygenium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/AppException.md

 Overall, the `AppException` class provides a way to handle errors and exceptions in a consistent and informative way throughout the Alephium project.
 ## Questions:
- 1. What is the purpose of the `alephium` project?
+ 1. What is the purpose of the `oxygenium` project?
-- The `alephium` project is a library that is free software and can be redistributed and modified under the terms of the GNU Lesser General Public License.
+- The `oxygenium` project is a library that is free software and can be redistributed and modified under the terms of the GNU Lesser General Public License.

 2. What is the `AppException` class used for?
 - The `AppException` class is a custom exception that takes a message as a parameter and extends the built-in `Exception` class.